Nonlocality of quantum matter corrections and cosmological constant running: Conclusions

 \section{Conclusions}

 We analysed non-locality of quantum corrections due to free massive scalar, fermion, vector fields to the effective gravitational action.
 Although the genuine cosmological term does not admit a non-local form factor, the form factors in the $C^2$ and $R^2$ terms produce contributions (\ref{nonlocCC-WR}) which at energies larger than the corresponding particle mass look like an effective cosmological term.
 However, there is an important difference, as these non-local analogs of the cosmological constant are, in fact, the second-order terms in the $m^2/k^2$ expansions of the fourth derivative terms in the UV.
 Certainly, it would be very interesting to determine the impact of these and other similar low-mass terms on the evolution of the early Universe.
 It is worth adding that the role of $f(1/\cx R)$ terms in nonlocal cosmology was analysed in \cite{Deser1,Deser2}.
+In any case, the $\mathcal{O}(m^4)$-terms in the expression (\ref{nonlocCCmass}) do not mean the running of the cosmological constant, but represent the subleading terms in the momentum-subtraction running of coupling constants of marginal operators $R^2$ and $C^2$.

 Similarly, calculations performed in a de Sitter background should be correctly interpreted as those which describe the running of the fourth derivative (Gauss-Bonnet and $R^2$) terms, rather than the scale-dependence of the cosmological term.
 It is interesting that these terms do not produce higher derivative ghosts on a flat background and play very important role in the Starobinsky inflationary model \cite{star}.
 Thus, the de Sitter - based relations such as (\ref{Wood-IR}) may be a useful alternative to the anomaly-induced effective action, especially for the phenomenologically interesting large values of the nonminimal parameter $\xi$.